-- (1) North America includes corporately-operated locations in the United States and Canada. - (2) Europe includes corporately-operated locations in the U.K. and Ireland. - (3) Other includes franchise businesses outside of North America and Europe
+- (1) North America includes corporately-operated locations in the United States and Canada. - (2) Europe includes corporately-operated locations in the U.K. and Ireland and sales to wholesale customers in Europe. - (3) Other includes franchise businesses outside of North America and Europe.